shanglimin-dl/robo_imitate/README.md

 ### Model evaluation
 You can download pretrain model and aditional files from this link.
 Downloaded model and files you need to put inside folder `imitation/outputs/train`.
+If folder don't exist you need to create it.

 Inside `docker` folder run this command:
 - Build docker container